gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

     resouter [250.07498, 0.87031555, 0.1, 0.1]

 .. figure:: images/user_libs/taguchi_fitness_hist.png
-    :width: 300 px
+    :width: 600 px

-    History of fitness (``maxabsvalue``) value.
+    History of fitness metric (``maxabsvalue``) value.

 .. figure:: images/user_libs/taguchi_parameter_hist.png
-    :width: 300 px
+    :width: 600 px

     History of values of parameters, ``resinner``, ``resmiddle``, and ``resouter``.

-The optimisation process terminated because succcessive fitness values were within 0.1% of one another.
+The optimisation process terminated after 4 iterations because succcessive fitness values were within 0.1% of one another.
+A maximum absolute amplitude value of 5.7 V/m was achieved when the three resistors had values of 0.1 :math:`\Omega`.